 Okay, warning that this is a bit long.
-It was written back on May 29 when I just had to get everything out in writing! :) Enjoy!
+Enjoy!

 It all started since before I can remember; it being, of course, the desire to adopt.
-Before my husband and I were married, the love and passion held for adoption had started already… in both of us.
+Before Dusty and I were married, the love and passion held for adoption had started … in both of us.

 Once we were married and settled, the thoughts of growing our family began to take root.
-Dust wanted to try naturally first and to adopt next but I was adamant (okaaaaay, stubborn) about wanting to adopt first.
-The reason being that I wanted our adopted children (we are DEFINITELY assuming this is not just a one-time thing) to know that they were chosen; it wasn’t an option because we couldn’t have kids naturally.
+Dust wanted to try naturally first and to adopt next but I was adamant about wanting to adopt first.
+The reason being that I wanted our adopted children to know that they were chosen; it wasn’t an option because we couldn’t have kids naturally.
 I really didn’t want adoption to be a second choice for the growing of our family or maybe just that I wanted to show that adoption really doesn’t have to be seen as a backup, basically that you don't just have to adopt because you can’t have your children naturally.
-(That being said, of course I completely understand why parents do turn to adoption in those situations, but this is our story of how we came to adopt and the reasons leading to it.
+(That being said, of course I completely understand why parents do adopt in those situations, but this is our story of how we came to adopt and the reasons leading to it.
 One of the reasons why I actually love adoptions so much is because I feel such pain for parents who want so badly to have kids and can’t naturally… and then realize that all of that love is just as prevalent when they choose to adopt!)

 So we started the process for both in the summer of 2008.
 We got pregnant the month after we sent our first application in to our agency!
 It was a blessing beyond belief that I did not have a terribly difficult first trimester as I had about a bajillion paper chases to tackle with the adoption.

 The process of adoption is a strange one that a person cannot understand unless they have actually been through it.
 It is much the same as how the hormones affect a pregnant woman.
 You have your ups and downs, your in-betweens, your days where you feel like weeping, and your days you feel ecstatic.
 On the days I was low, I was encouraged by a positive pregnancy note.
 On the days I was feeling low with the pregnancy, I was encouraged with progress of the adoption.
 It has been a great way to pass the time and also a stress reliever to have each to look forward to.
 In fact, I find that adoptive parents react much the same as pregnant woman to questions and situations.
 One of the most common pregnancy complaints it seems I hear is “I hate it when people touch my belly, especially strangers.”
-And that just makes me laugh.
-It’s all your attitude (and lack of hormonal spikes) that get you through the awkward situations like that.
-With adoption, there are quite a few ignorant people out there, and to no fault of their own (obviously throwing the benefit of the doubt out there), they ask some pretty inane questions that can either be taken as extremely rude or the potential to educate people on adoption.
+Of course it’s all relative to your attitude that day (and lack of hormonal spikes) that get you through the awkward situations.
+With adoption, there are quite a few ignorant people out there, and to no fault of their own (obviously throwing the benefit of the doubt out there), they ask some pretty inane questions that can either be taken as extremely rude or with the potential to educate people on adoption.
 The responses and fluctuations in emotions that the adoptive parents retaliate with are much the same as the pregnancy-induced, shall we say, passion.